Strong convergence of sequences with vanishing relative entropy: Introduction

 for $v, u \in \mathbb{R}^n$, and note that if $f$ is strictly convex, then $f(v|u) > 0$ for $v \ne u$.
 When $f$ is the entropy (energy), the function $f( \cdot | \cdot)$ is called \textit{relative entropy} (\textit{energy}).
 In several problems in mechanics, kinetic theory, or information theory, the function $f$ is convex and one is able to derive information on the convergence of a sequence $\{ u_n \}$ to a limit function $u$ via an integral relation of the form

-where $\Omega \subseteq \R^d$, $d \in \N$, is a bounded open set (see {\it e.g.} \cite{dafermos79,gilardoni2010pinsker,unterreiter2000generalized}).
+where $\Omega \subseteq \R^d$, $d \in \N$, is an open set (see {\it e.g.} \cite{dafermos79,gilardoni2010pinsker,unterreiter2000generalized}).
 The question arises as to what type of convergence this information translates into.
 An attempt in this direction, employing real analysis techniques, may be found in \cite{alves2024mode}.

 The reader should note that $f(\cdot | \cdot )$ or its integral does not define a distance and is not even symmetric.
 The lack of symmetry may be alleviated by introducing the symmetrized form of the relative entropy: